 Contain the fire if possible without undue risk to personal safety.
 Shut off air flow, including gas lines, as much as possible, since oxygen feeds fires and distributes smoke.
 Close all fire doors and shut off fans, ventilation systems, and air conditioning/hearing systems.
 Use available fire extinguishers if the fire is small and this can be done safely.
 Additional procedures for emergency shutdown are included in Appendix X – Emergency Shutdown.

 Oxygen supply lines (whether portable or central) may lead to combustion in the presence of sparks or fire.
-If possible, quickly re-locate oxygen-dependent residents away from fire danger.
+If possible, quickly re-locate oxygen-dependent people supported away from fire danger.

-Utilize smoke doors to evacuate residents from the impacted area.
-Use this method when residents are in danger of smoke exposure
+Utilize smoke doors to evacuate people supported from the impacted area.
+Use this method when people supported are in danger of smoke exposure

 If not already completed, notify the LA County Department of Public Health, Health Facilities Inspection Division (DPH HFID) at 1-800-228-1019 to report an unusual occurrence and activation of facility’s EOP.

 In a large scale fire, the local fire department may ORDER EVACUATION of the facility.
-In which case, evacuate residents from the building as quickly and safely as time permits.
+In which case, evacuate people supported from the building as quickly and safely as time permits.

-If time permits, a good rule of thumb is to evacuate ambulatory residents first.
+If time permits, a good rule of thumb is to evacuate ambulatory people supported first.

 Activate the recall roster, if additional staffing is needed or evacuation is issued.